Bryan Murray (ice hockey): NHL coach and general manager

 In seven full seasons with the Capitals, Murray brought the team to the playoffs each year, and these playoff appearances were the first in franchise history.
 In his second year, the Capitals won their first playoff series.
 However, his teams did not advance beyond the second round.
 He won the Jack Adams Award as coach of the year in 1984.
 Murray was fired partway through the 1989–90 season, with the team struggling, and was replaced by his brother Terry Murray.

-In 1990, Murray became coach and general manager of the Detroit Red Wings.
+In 1990, Murray became a coach and general manager of the Detroit Red Wings.
 The team had good results in his three seasons, making the playoffs each year, but not getting beyond the second round.
-Murray remained as general manager in 1993–94 season, after the team named Scotty Bowman as head coach.
-Murray departed the Red Wings following the season.
+He remained as general manager in the 1993–94 season, after the team named Scotty Bowman as head coach.
+He departed the Red Wings following the season.

 Murray was next appointed general manager of the expansion Florida Panthers in 1994.
 In 1996, the young Panthers made it to the Stanley Cup Finals, and Murray was selected as NHL Executive of the Year.
 He also coached the Panthers for part of the 1997–98 season.

 He next joined the Mighty Ducks of Anaheim as head coach for the 2001–02 season.
-From 2002 to 2004 Murray was general manager of the Mighty Ducks, and again saw his team quickly make a mark in the playoffs, reaching the Stanley Cup Finals.
-After a disappointing 2003–04 season with the Mighty Ducks, he surprised many by deciding to resign from the general manager post, and became the head coach of the Ottawa Senators.
+From 2002 to 2004, Murray was general manager of the Mighty Ducks, and again saw his team quickly make a mark in the playoffs, reaching the Stanley Cup Finals.
+After a disappointing 2003–04 season with the Mighty Ducks, he surprised many by deciding to resign from the general manager post, and became the head coach of the Ottawa Senators close to his hometown.

 On February 20, 2007, he became the fifth NHL coach to achieve 600 victories, in a shootout win against the Edmonton Oilers.
 Despite this impressive number of victories (at the time the most among active NHL coaches), Murray never won a Stanley Cup.
 In his most recent trip to the Finals as head coach in 2007, the Senators team that he coached lost in five games to his former club, the Anaheim Ducks.
-That was the only season in Murray's 17 years as an NHL head coach that his team advanced beyond the second playoff round.